Articles in the series

 Statistics on this dashboard include the number of posts created, how many users have viewed posts, and the total number of votes, subscriptions, and comments.

 Because your community is there to also provide you with feedback, a community post could be telling you that you need to create a knowledge base article to address the subject.

-For more information about this dashboard, see Analyzing community activity.
+For more information about this dashboard, see Analyzing community activity with Explore.

-If you’ve enabled Answer Bot as part of your self-service channel, you can track Answer Bot activity in the Guide reporting dashboard that is available in Zendesk Explore.
+Finally, if you’ve enabled a bot as part of your self-service channel, you can track article recommendation activity in the Zendesk Answer Bot dashboard in Explore.

 You can discover if your articles are helping to resolve support issues by tracking if customers are clicking into them, how many issues were resolved without agent intervention, and also how many articles were marked as unhelpful.
 This data is the most direct source of information for determining if your self-service is doing its job and deflecting tickets.